billjuv/EC_PWM_FanControlBoards/README.md

 ## Related Project

-For a complete ESP32/ESPHome implementation using these boards, see the companion repository:
+For a complete ESP32/ESPHome fan control box incorporating the circuitry used these boards, see the companion repository:
 [EC Fan Control using ESP32, ESPHome and MQTT](https://github.com/billjuv/EC_Fan_ESPHome)

 ---